 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 | import javax.crypto.Mac; import javax.crypto.spec.SecretKeySpec; import java.io.UnsupportedEncodingException; import java.security.InvalidKeyException; import java.security.NoSuchAlgorithmException; import java.util.Base64; import java.util.Map; public class VerifySignatureExample { private static final String SIGNATURE = "intuit-signature"; private static final String ALGORITHM = "HmacSHA256"; public boolean isRequestValid(Map<String, String> headers, String payload, String verifier) { String signature = headers.get(SIGNATURE); if (signature == null) { return false; } try { SecretKeySpec secretKey = new SecretKeySpec(verifier.getBytes("UTF-8"), ALGORITHM); Mac mac = Mac.getInstance(ALGORITHM); mac.init(secretKey); String hash = Base64.getEncoder().encodeToString(mac.doFinal(payload.getBytes())); return hash.equals(signature); } catch (NoSuchAlgorithmException | UnsupportedEncodingException | InvalidKeyException e) { return false; } } } |

 Webhook notifications are POSTs with a JSON body.
-The response body contains the following fields:
+The notification payload contains the following fields:

 id |

 Webhook events are composed of an array of individual event notifications.
 Each of these event notifications correspond to unique information associated with a specific realm ID.
-Importantly, the realm ID includes multiple entities, representing various types of data within that realm ID.
+A single notification can contain a list of events, each for a different QuickBooks Online company/realm ID.
+Your app must be updated to handle events for multiple companies per notification.

 Using the above example, if your app is connected to multiple companies, you will receive an array of event notifications.
 Each element in this array represents a unique update for a specific company.